List of Libraries in Islamabad

 Jinnah Public Library

-Residents of the Diplomatic Enclave in Islamabad have access to a broad variety of resources, thanks to this well-stocked library.
-Apart from a sizable collection of books, it also has a wide collection of CDs and DVDs, in addition to a great number of computer resources.
+Residents of the Diplomatic Enclave in Islamabad have access to various resources thanks to this well-stocked library.
+Apart from a sizable collection of books, it also has a comprehensive collection of CDs and DVDs and a significant number of computer resources.

 For more informative content, visit the Graana blog.